sekaiamber/Electron-React-Webpack/README.md

-# web-painter
+# Electron React Webpack

-This is a WYSIWYG web page editor built by Electron.

-这个项目是我用来熟悉Electron的，也许会变成烂尾楼。。
+Clone to try a simple Electron app using webpack and React.

-## 开发及部署
+## Develop and deploy

-### 安装依赖
+### Install

-这儿除了`Electron`大致使用了以下框架，所以要做一些配置：
-* React
-* Webpack

 ```bash
 $ cd path/to/repo